judell/community-calendar/README.md

 - **Strategy**:
   1. Handle naive datetime objects by assuming they're in the source timezone.
   2. Convert aware datetime objects to the target timezone.
-  3. Preserve the original date in the source timezone for correct grouping.
+  3. Calculate the grouping date based on the event's date in the target timezone.
   4. Special handling for all-day events to prevent date shifts.

 ### `group_events_by_date(events, year, month)`

-- **Role**: Groups processed events by their original date in the source timezone.
+- **Role**: Groups processed events by their date in the target timezone.
-- **Importance**: Ensures events appear on the correct date in the calendar, regardless of timezone conversions.
+- **Importance**: Ensures events appear on the correct date in the calendar, reflecting how they would occur in the target timezone.

 ## Implementation Details